Nekmo/mitmproxy-presentacion/index.rst

 .. revealjs-notes::

-  Y puede que estéis pensando... ¿No puede ese servidor leer la solicitud? ¿No podría alterarla? ...
+  Y puede que estéis pensando... ¿No puede ese servidor leer la solicitud? ¿No podría alterarla...?

 .. revealjs-break::